 Many DUI arrestees are confused about the fact that their DUI arrest triggered two separate legal actions against them.
 One is administrative, and one is CRIMINAL.
 After your DUI arrest, what needs to be addressed first is the administrative license suspension.
 The consequences of an administrative action against you for DUI refusal is license suspension for one full year, but no further fine or jail time will follow this refusal to be tested.

-Once arrested for DUI in Georgia, the arresting officer will immediately read important information from a printed orange card which contains the Georgia implied consent advisement.
+Once arrested for DUI in Georgia, the arresting officer will immediately read important information from a printed orange card that contains Georgia implied consent advisement.
 This is NOT a Miranda warning, which so many DUI drivers expect to hear, once arrested.

-The purpose of a Georgia implied consent is to WARN YOU that if you refuse to allow the police to give you breath tests [at the jail or a police precinct] on a breathalyzer called the Intoxilyzer 9000, or go to a hospital and allow police to collect a sample of your blood or your urine (or possibly BOTH) to determine your blood alcohol content or drug content within your blood, then harsh driver’s license consequences will follow.
+The purpose of a Georgia implied consent is to WARN YOU that if you refuse to allow the police to give you breathe tests [at the jail or a police precinct] on a breathalyzer called the Intoxilyzer 9000, or go to a hospital and allow police to collect a sample of your blood or your urine (or possibly BOTH) to determine your blood alcohol content or drug content within your blood, then harsh driver’s license consequences will follow.

 Because the prosecutor has an easier time getting a DUI conviction when your alcohol level is over the legal limit, the Georgia legislature has authorized this coerced extraction of “bodily contents” (blood, breath, or urine).
 Refusal to allow testing on the OFFICIAL breath, blood or urine test AFTER YOU ARE ARRESTED can mean up to a full year of not being allowed to drive in Georgia.

 Georgia implied consent laws carry harsh administrative penalties (not CRIMINAL) as far as loss of your driving privileges.
 However, Atlanta DUI attorney Bubba Head advises that you pay the $150 filing fee and send this with a written appeal of your ALS suspension to Georgia DDS.
 This permits a hearing before a Judge (not the same judge as in your criminal case) of the proposed ALS suspension.
 This MUST be filed within 30 calendar days.